-Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Within the identified area, five (5) vehicle crashes involving a bicyclist or pedestrian was reported in 2013.
-This includes one (1) fatality.
-All crashes were located on arterials or collectors.
+Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Within the identified area, eleven (11) vehicle crashes involving a bicyclist or pedestrian were reported during 2010-2014.
+Four (4) of the eleven (11) were located on arterials or collectors.